 - There was no major trade war.
 In the 1930s, a tariff war developed as countries tried to protect domestic industries.

-- Firstly, the recession was very deep.
+- Balance sheet recession.
+Firstly, the recession was very deep.
 Because firms, banks and consumers were highly indebted, they decided they needed to pay down debt.
 Therefore, this led to a significant fall in spending as they concentrated on paying off debt.
 In the UK, the saving rate rose from 0% to 7% in a short space of time.
 This can be referred to as a balance sheet recession.

 - Commercial banks didn’t pass these interest rate cuts onto their consumers.
 Especially in the Eurozone periphery bank rates didn’t fall.
 In the UK, bank rates fell, but less than the cut in base rates. (bank and base rates)